Skip to content

 The bottom line: is Albania safe in 2026?

 Albania is a safe and welcoming country to visit in 2026.
 Violent crime against tourists is rare, the people are exceptionally hospitable, and the practical risks are manageable with ordinary care: watch your belongings in crowds, drive defensively, respect the sea, and keep an eye on cash and card transactions.
 The one genuine hazard worth planning around is the roads - and the one thing not to skip is travel insurance with proper medical and evacuation cover.
-Before you book, take two minutes to read the current official advice for your nationality (US State Department, UK FCDO or Australia’s Smartraveller), since wording is updated periodically.
-Then start lining up the rest of your trip from our planning hub.
+Before you book, take two minutes to read the current official advice for your nationality (US State Department, UK FCDO or Australia’s Smartraveller), since wording is updated periodically, and check the entry and visa rules that apply to your passport.
+Then start lining up the rest of your trip with our 20 things to know before visiting Albania and the wider planning hub.